 If you are looking for the PA Keys Portal, please login here.

-Update December 2018 – Changes to the Rising STARS Tuition Assistance Program
+Changes to the Rising STARS Tuition Assistance Program (Posted December 2018)

 Beginning immediately, degree waivers for programs outside of the approved degree list (PDF) will no longer be accepted.
 If you are already enrolled in a program with a previously approved degree waiver, your funding will continue until your program is completed.

 Applications for out-of-state institutions will also no longer be accepted.
-If you are currently enrolled in a program at an out-of-state institution, your funding will continue until your program is completed.
+If you are enrolled in a program and have been funded previously by Rising STARS Tuition Assistance Program at an out-of-state institution, your funding will continue until your program is completed.

 About Rising STARS Tuition Assistance Program